liusida/titanic/README.md

 CUDA 10.1 + Patch (Don't install the graphic card driver in cuda)

-(titan requires at least CUDA 10.1, and CUDA 10.2 requires at least nVidia driver 440, so CUDA 10.1 is the only choice.)
+(Titan requires at least CUDA 10.1, and CUDA 10.2 requires at least nVidia driver 440, so CUDA 10.1 is the only choice.)

 add those to .bashrc